 And one of the things that’s really important for non-indigenous Australians to understand is that we are a sector that is drowning underneath bureaucracy and contracts for service delivery, and really, non-indigenous bureaucracy in Canberra dictating much [07:00] of what goes on in communities.

-Ginger: And so, Megan, how would the Voice to Parliament work in practise because I saw some discussion at the time in the press about it and, obviously, certain sectors of conservative media were up in arms about it.
+Ginger: And so, Megan, how would the Voice to Parliament work in practice because I saw some discussion at the time in the press about it and, obviously, certain sectors of conservative media were up in arms about it.

-Megan: The best way to describe it is that it sets up a normative framework in the Australian Constitution that compels the Australian Government to have us at the table.
+Professor Megan Davis: The best way to describe it is that it sets up a normative framework in the Australian Constitution that compels the Australian Government to have us at the table.
 So, it’s just not an add-on, you know, “Let’s remember to put in the old people and the youth,” and, “Oh, Aborigines along with it.”
 It’s not some sort of afterthought.
 They are compelled by the force of law to have us involved in decisions that are made about our lives.

 And so, there are many other liberal democracies in the world that have a similar kind of provision in their constitution that forces the State to listen to us and hear what we are saying.
 And that’s really critical because at the moment, there’s very little indigenous import into indigenous laws and policy.
 [08:00]